 Social media in China are ultra used.
 Many Chinese artists use it to connect with potential buyers and investors.
 The most used apps, in this case, are WeChat, and Weibo especially when it comes to marketing campaigns.

 WeChat is the most popular social app in China, with over 1 billion users active every month and is used by over 93% of the Chinese population, and this is very well known by brands.
-Every day in China, WeChat is used to communicate with friends, book a taxi or order lunch.
-Given the widespread dissemination and potential of the tool, there are more and more companies that decide to use WeChat as a real media.
-The campaigns developed ad hoc for WeChat is a must-to-have for all companies working on the Chinese market.
+Every day in China, WeChat is used to communicate with friends, book a taxi, or order lunch.
+Given the widespread dissemination and potential of the tool, there are more and more companies that decide to use WeChat as a real medium.
+The campaigns developed ad hoc for WeChat are a must-to-have for all companies working on the Chinese market.

 Weibo is the second largest Chinese social media, with more than 650 active users.
-A lot of Companies use Weibo to increase users engagement through some mini-Video, Online event, Buzz… For example, some museums and art galleries such as the Louvre Museum adopt the Chinese social media.
+A lot of Companies use Weibo to increase users engagement through some mini-Video, Online events, Buzz… For example, some museums and art galleries such as the Louvre Museum adopt Chinese social media.

 Advertise through an Influencers